GStreamer/gstreamer/Basic+tutorial+10+GStreamer+tools.markdown

 Although the rules to construct pipeline descriptions are very simple, the concatenation of multiple elements can quickly make such descriptions resemble black magic.
-Fear not, for everyone learns the `gst-launch` syntax, eventually.
+Fear not, for everyone learns the `gst-launch-1.0` syntax, eventually.

-The command line for gst-launch consists of a list of options followed by a PIPELINE-DESCRIPTION.
-Some simplified instructions are given next, se the complete documentation at [the reference page](gst-launch.html) for `gst-launch`.
+The command line for gst-launch-1.0 consists of a list of options followed by a PIPELINE-DESCRIPTION.
+Some simplified instructions are given next, se the complete documentation at [the reference page](gst-launch-1.0.html) for `gst-launch-1.0`.

 #### Elements